Article 6 Pipeline

 Video on the CDM Transition (08:30 minutes) – find the slide deck here

-As of 14 July 2025, transition requests were correctly submitted for 1,389 Project Activities (PA), 119 Programmes of Activities (PoA), and (together with these PoAs) 954 Component Project Activities (CPA) (see the figure below).
+As of 14 August 2025, transition requests were correctly submitted for 1,389 Project Activities (PA), 119 Programmes of Activities (PoA), and (together with these PoAs) 954 Component Project Activities (CPA) (see the figure below).
 Some Parties have approved the transition of these CDM activities.
-This includes 22 PA, 18 PoA, and 218 CPA hosted in Bangladesh, Bhutan, the Dominican Republic, Ghana, Myanmar, Pakistan, Sri Lanka, and Uganda.
+This includes 58 PA, 23 PoA, and 260 CPA hosted in Bangladesh, Bhutan, Cambodia, Chile, the Dominican Republic, Georgia, Ghana, Myanmar, Nepal, Pakistan, Sri Lanka, and Uganda.

 O